neurogeriatricskiel/KielMAT/docs/examples/basic_01_load_Data.md

 The sensor only provided the raw data in a csv file without any metadata.
 We only know the metadata from the sensor manual and from setting up the sensor.
 Depending on the sensor, the metadata might be stored in a separate file or in the same file as the raw data as a header.

-To import data from your own devices, check if NGMT already has a reader for your device.
-If not, you can write your own reader and contribute it to the NGMT project.
+To import data from your own devices, check if KMAT already has a reader for your device.
+If not, you can write your own reader and contribute it to the KMAT project.

 ```python